What is Eczema?

 Seborrheic Dermatitis

-Often found on the scalp (hello, dandruff!), this type is caused by an overgrowth of yeast.
+This type, which is often found on the scalp (hello, dandruff!), is related to excess of yeast.

 Stasis Dermatitis

-Usually affects the lower legs and is linked to poor circulation and varicose veins.
+Commonly in the lower legs, and associated with bad circulation and varicose veins.

 Early Signs of Eczema